From a guest who stayed with us

 Jungle trails, hidden waterfalls, dramatic cliffs, the oldest lighthouse, and São Miguel's most peaceful corner.

 Wear waterproof trail shoes for Salto do Prego — the path is slippery.
 Start early to have time for the full Nordeste coast.
+Check live webcams (e.g. SpotAzores) before Salto do Cavalo or Nordeste — fog can wipe out the view.
 Pack swimwear — the pool under the falls is swimmable and Praia do Fogo has volcanic hot sand.

-All 42 stops mapped across São Miguel.
+All 43 itinerary stops mapped across São Miguel.
 Filter by day, click markers for details, and follow the dashed route lines.

 Curated Stops